-Asia Brands Berhad understands the importance of maintaining a responsible role as a corporate member in the conduct of its business and in fulfilling its corporate and social obligations.
-We recognise our responsibility to make a positive impact in the community in which we operate thus we always work on integrating CSR as part of the Group's business activities and to instil a culture of social responsibility in all aspects of our business.
-During the year, the Group's philanthropic activities were focused on its two core pillars - EDUCATION and COMMUNITIES which saw the Group taking part in various relevant activities.
+Asia Brands understands the importance of maintaining the role as a responsible corporate member in the conduct of its business and in fulfilling its corporate and social obligations.
+We recognise our responsibility to make a positive impact in the community which we operate in.
+Realising this, we always work on integrating CSR as part of the Group's business activities and to instil a culture of social responsibility in all aspects of our business.
+During the year, the Group's philanthropic activities were focused on two core pillars - EDUCATION and COMMUNITIES.